Armenia detains 125 protesters calling on Pashinyan to quit - NewsBreak

 Armenia detains 125 protesters calling on Pashinyan to quit

-YEREVAN, Armenia — (AP) — Police in Armenia's capital on Monday detained 125 anti-government demonstrators that were blocking streets to protest against Prime Minister Nikol Pashinyan.
+Police in Armenia's capital on Monday detained 180 anti-government demonstrators that were blocking streets to protest against Prime Minister Nikol Pashinyan.

 Protests demanding that Pashinyan step down reignited in Armenia last month, after he spoke in the country's parliament about the need to sign a peace agreement with Azerbaijan.